 In the early days of the Sarbanes-Oxley (SOX) Act, the internal audit played a crucial role in creating and managing SOX programs.
-Companies looked more often than not to internal audit as leaders in the development and implementation of these initiatives.
-A KPMG study conducted shortly after the passage of SOX suggests that internal auditors were responsible for these programs at 15 percent of companies, as well as day-today management in 56 percent of businesses.
+Companies looked more often than not to internal audits as leaders in developing and implementing these initiatives.
+A KPMG study conducted shortly after the passage of SOX suggests that internal auditors were responsible for these programs at 15 percent of companies and day-to-day management in 56 percent of businesses.

 Understandably, the overemphasis on SOX led to a number of concerns among established internal auditors.
 Industry groups urged both corporations and their internal auditors to balance their risk management strategies among a variety of risks, not specifically SOX.
-This shift in resources created a situation that fails to address key strategic, operational and compliance risks and undermines the value that internal audits can provide to businesses.
+This shift in resources created a situation that fails to address key strategic, operational and compliance risks and undermines internal audits’ value to businesses.

 “Internal audit is charged with providing assurance and consulting services on all major risks, including the risk of poor controls over financial reporting,” the IIA adds.
 “They might be obliged to review and assess management’s testing if they don’t do it themselves, at greater cost to the company as a whole than if they did the testing.”

 The key is knowing how, when and where to prioritize specific elements of internal audit programs.
 One specific risk area should not completely override others, even if it is a priority.